 - Towel dry hair thoroughly, as the fragrance is most noticeable when hair is wet

-- Avoid applying any kind of spray, such as insect repellent or sunscreen in public areas.
+- Avoid applying any kind of spray, such as insect repellent or sunscreen in public areas and please don’t spray within 20ft of others.
+(Use the smoking areas if you cannot find another spot to spray.)

 Fragrance-free personal care products can be found at many retail locations (it may take a little searching, but they’re often there, especially in the baby care section) and through Amazon.
 Fragrance-free laundry detergent is available everywhere.